OuhscBbmc/data-science-practices-1/ch-coding.md

     ```

     Tips for `dplyr::recode()`:
-      * A resuable dedicated mapping vector is very useful for surveys with 10+ Likert items with consistent levels like "disagree", "neutral", "agree".
+      * A reusable dedicated mapping vector is very useful for surveys with 10+ Likert items with consistent levels like "disagree", "neutral", "agree".
       * Use [`dplyr::recode_factor()`](https://dplyr.tidyverse.org/reference/recode.html) to map integers to factor levels.
       * [`forcats::fct_recode()`](https://forcats.tidyverse.org/reference/fct_recode.html) is similar.
-We prefer the `.missing` parameter of `dplyr::recode()` that recodes NA values into an explicit value.
+We prefer the `.missing` parameter of `dplyr::recode()` that translates an `NA` into an explicit value.
       * When using the [REDCap API](https://ouhscbbmc.github.io/REDCapR/), these functions help convert radio buttons to a character or factor variable.

 1. **lookup table**:  It is feasible to recode 6 levels of race directly in R, but it's less feasible to recode 200 provider names.
 Specify the mapping in a csv, then use [readr](https://readr.tidyverse.org/reference/read_delim.html) to convert the csv to a data.frame, and finally [left join](https://dplyr.tidyverse.org/reference/mutate-joins.html) it.

-1. **[`dplyr::case_when()`](https://dplyr.tidyverse.org/reference/case_when.html)**: The function is the most complicated because it can evaluate multiple variables.
+1. **[`dplyr::case_when()`](https://dplyr.tidyverse.org/reference/case_when.html)**: The function is the most complicated because it can evaluate multiple input variables.
 Also, multiple cases can be true, but only the first output is returned.
 This 'water fall' execution helps in complicated scenarios, but is overkill for most.

 Defensive Style {#coding-defensive}
 ------------------------------------